Skip to main content

 Configure authentication

-The MCP server connects to Xen Orchestra via the REST API using three environment variables:
+The MCP server connects to Xen Orchestra via the REST API.
+Two authentication modes are supported: token (recommended) or username/password.

 VariableRequiredDescription